poboisvert/Amazon_Vine_Analysis/README.md

 ## Summary

-- Either Vine or non-Vine, It doesn't seems to have a bias in 5-star reviews in Vine members.
+- Either Vine or non-Vine, It doesn't seem to have a bias in 5-star reviews in Vine members.
 - Additional analysis oculd be: negative reviews with high votes or quartile analysis.